29th/personnel-v3/app/views/home/donate.html.md

 ### After you donate:

-Please send a PM to [T/4 Burg](http://forums.29th.org/messages/add/T4%20Burg), Assistant Chief Finance Officer, with the email address you used to donate, so that your donation can be identified as coming from you.
+Please send a PM to [2Lt.
+Griffin](http://forums.29th.org/messages/add/2lt%20Griffin), Chief Finance Officer, with the email address you used to donate, so that your donation can be identified as coming from you.

 ### Why should you donate?